Qikiqtaaluk Region

-The Qikiqtaaluk Region, Qikiqtani Region (Inuktitut syllabics: ᕿᑭᖅᑖᓗᒃ [qikiqtaːˈluk]) or Baffin Region is the easternmost, northernmost, and southernmost administrative region of Nunavut, Canada.
+The Qikiqtaaluk Region, Qikiqtani Region (Inuktitut syllabics: ᕿᑭᖅᑖᓗᒃ [qikiqtaːˈluk]) or the Baffin Region is the easternmost, northernmost, and southernmost administrative region of Nunavut, Canada.
 Qikiqtaaluk is the traditional Inuktitut name for Baffin Island.
-Although the Qikiqtaaluk Region is the most commonly used name in official contexts, several notable public organizations, including Statistics Canada prefer the older term Baffin Region.
+Although the Qikiqtaaluk Region is the most commonly used name in official contexts, several notable public organizations, including Statistics Canada prior to the 2021 Canadian census, use the older term Baffin Region.